Odilo Globocnik: Death

 Globočnik was tracked down and captured by a British armoured cavalry unit on 31 May 1945 in Carinthia, Austria.
-A unit from the 4th Queen's Own Hussars, found him on the Möslacher Alm, a 1250 m mountain in the Eastern Alps, with seven other wanted Nazis: Georg Michalsen, Friedrich Rainer, Ernst Lerch, Hermann Höfle, Karl Hellesberger, Hugo Herzog and Friedrich Plöb.
+A unit from the 4th Queen's Own Hussars, found him on the Möslacher Alm, a 1250 m mountain in the Eastern Alps, with seven other wanted Nazis: Georg Michalsen, Friedrich Rainer, Ernst Lerch, Hermann Höfle, Karl Hellesberger, Hugo Herzog, and Friedrich Plöb.
 Globočnik was taken to Paternion in Villach-Land District to be interrogated.
-However, before he was questioned, Globočnik committed suicide by biting on a cyanide capsule.

-His body was taken to be buried in a local churchyard, but the priest reportedly refused to have "the body of such a man" resting in consecrated ground.
+Before he was questioned, Globočnik committed suicide by biting on a cyanide capsule.
+His body was taken to be buried in a local churchyard but the priest reportedly refused to have "the body of such a man" resting in consecrated ground.
 A grave was dug outside the churchyard, next to an outer wall, and the body was buried without ceremony.

 Contemporary photographs of Globočnik's corpse and reliable reports, such as the Regimental Diary and Field Reports of the 4th Queen's Own Hussars, detailed the circumstances of his capture and suicide.
-Some speculated that his death came at the hands of either partisans or a Jewish revenge squad, or that he was turned over alive to US intelligence by the British.
-The latter claim is based on an "official US document signed by US CIC S/A Operations Officer Andrew L. Venters, dated 27 October 1948, more than three years after his supposed death".
-However, this document was exposed as a forgery in the 1980s by the investigative writer and historian, Gitta Sereny; she gives all details in a long article in The Observer newspaper.
+Some have speculated that his death came at the hands of either partisans or a Jewish revenge squad, or that he was turned over alive to U.S. intelligence by the British.
+The latter claim is based on an "official U.S. document signed by U.S. CIC S/A Operations Officer Andrew L. Venters, dated 27 October 1948, more than three years after his supposed death".
+This document was exposed as a fabrication in the 1980s by the investigative writer and historian, Gitta Sereny; she gives all details in a article within The Observer newspaper.